Product design / frontend engineering / knowledge systems

-I design and build tools for navigating complex subjects.
-Noosaga is the flagship: a visual atlas for seeing how fields connect, split, and evolve.
-This site shows more of the product thinking and interface work behind it.
+I am Axel Pond.
+I design and build Noosaga, a visual atlas for seeing how fields connect, split, and evolve.
+This site is the portfolio layer: the product decisions, interface logic, and frontend craft behind the work.

 Live system